rjointer2/noteTaker/README.md

 # Usage

-This can be used to create notes for each day of the week
+This web application can be used to take notes.
+For best experience please the instruction below

+# Instructions

 ### `npm start`